Article published the March 29, 2017

 Previous research has reported that spray-dried plasma fed to lactating sows during summer months increased pig weight at weaning1 and when included only in gestation feed, spray-dried plasma increased birth and weaning weight of pigs from primiparous sows2.
 The objective of this study was to evaluate the effects of 0.5% spray-dried plasma in gestation and lactation diets for sows on ...

-This member gave a presentation on 30 from September from 2008
+This member gave a presentation on September 30, 2008

 At the following event: